-From the day and date stamped on the photo, I can pretty well tell you what was going on in my life at the exact time that picture was taken.
+From the day and date stamped on the photo, I could pretty well tell what was going on in my life at the exact time that picture was taken.
 I had been in love with a girl named Marie from Santa Ana whom I'd met at a Young Adults regional activity.
 I was twenty years old, she was nineteen, and we were at the point where we were seriously talking marriage.
-A couple of weeks previous to when this photo was taken, Marie, who had been working as a waitress at Marie Callender's, had found a better paying job selling cookware.
-One day she came to me and confessed to having fallen in love with her new boss, and we were over.
+A few weeks previous to when this photo was taken, Marie, who had been working as a waitress at Marie Callender's, had found a better paying job selling cookware.
+One day she admitted to having fallen in love with her new boss, and we were over.

 I was shattered.
-Worst of all, the guy Marie was leaving me for was non- LDS, so I was convinced Marie was throwing away her eternal salvation along with dumping me.
-I grieved over Marie as though she had died.
-For a long time it was difficult for me to go to work and don that silly costume, flopping around in those oversize shoes and shouting "Gawrsh!" in my Goofy voice.
-Sometimes as I found myself at "The Happiest Place On Earth," posing with my arms around tourists like those kids in the picture, I would find myself thinking about the loss of Marie and the next thing I knew, my eyes would be filling with tears.
+Worst of all, the guy Marie was leaving me for was not LDS, so I was convinced she was not only dumping me, but throwing away her eternal salvation as well.
+I grieved over her as though she had died.
+For a long time it was difficult for me to be at work in that silly costume, flopping around in those oversize shoes and shouting "Gawrsh!" in my Goofy voice.
+Sometimes at "The Happiest Place On Earth," posing with my arms around tourists like those kids in the picture, I would be thinking about the loss of Marie and my eyes would start filling with tears.
 I was spared public humiliation only because no one could see my real eyes inside that giant Goofy head.
 It was a rough time for me.
-Having lost my last chance at true love, I knew I would never fall in love again.
+I had lost my true love.
+There would never be another.